 They are backed up by extensive research, with detailed responses from our public consultations analysed to provide a rigorous evidence base to draw conclusions from.
-This includes a 10,000 person survey carried out in 2020 to ask you exactly what you thought the plan's main areas of focus should be.
-Other research, such as Warwickshire County Council's 'You Say' Survey 2020, the Crime Survey of England and Wales and feedback from victims of crime have also helped to shape my understanding of how you perceive policing and the criminal justice system.
+This includes an extensive public survey carried out in 2020 across all parts of the county to ask you exactly what you thought the plan's main areas of focus should be.
+Other research, such as Warwickshire County Council's 'You Say' Survey 2020, the Crime Survey of England and Wales and feedback from victims of crime has also helped to shape my understanding of how you perceive policing and the criminal justice system.

-I've also been careful to listen to the feedback you have given each year as part of the budget setting process, as how we finance the plan is just as important as what it delivers.
+I've also been careful to listen to the feedback you have given each year as part of the budget setting process, since how we finance the plan is just as important as what it delivers.
 I will focus resources on the areas you have highlighted, while always ensuring that the best value for money is achieved.